EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 > you can use the build command:
 >
 > ~~~
-> sudo singularity build alpine-python.sif alpine-writable.sandbox
+> singularity build alpine-python.sif alpine-writable.sandbox
 > ~~~
 > {: .language-bash}
 >